LMSBioinformatics/LMS_RNAseq_short/README.md

 # RNAseq (short course)

-##The Course
+## The Course

 This course introduces some of the fundamental concepts and tools of RNA-seq analysis in R/Bioconductor.
 This course is a shortened version of our full course

 Each section is presented as both HTMl and Rpres markdown ( to allow for intergration of the presentation in the RStudio enviroment itself).
 Exercises and answer sheets are included after all subsections to practice techniques and provide future reference examples.

-Course material and exercises are available to view as rendered HTML slides or single page HTML at [http://mrccsc.github.io/RNAseq_short/](http://mrccsc.github.io/RNAseq_short/).
 All material is available to download under GPL v3 license.

-For  information on other courses run by our team see our [github IO page](http://mrccsc.github.io/training.html).
+For  information on other courses run by our team see our [github IO page](http://bioinformatics.lms.mrc.ac.uk/LMStraining.html).

 ## The Team
 This course was created and conducted by the MRC Clinical Sciences Centre Bioinformatics Team at Imperial College London, Hammersmith Hospital.
-For more information on the team see our [github IO page](http://mrccsc.github.io/).
+For more information on the team see our [github IO page](http://bioinformatics.lms.mrc.ac.uk/LMSpeople.html).

-This course is free for MRC CSC and Imperial staff and students.
-If you would like to attend a future course contact thomas.carroll@imperial.ac.uk.
+This course is free for MRC LMS and Imperial staff and students.

 ## Setting up.